mkatychev/filmreel/extra_concepts.md

 }
 ```

-## Hideen variables
+## Hidden variables
 Any variable with a leading underscore should not show up in any stdout or file output: `${_VARIABLE_NAME}`

 ## Ignoring variables
-Variables containing only lowercase letters will be discraded from the *Cut Register* upon a successful *Frame* take: `${lowercase}` and not carry over into following frames.
+Variables containing only lowercase letters will be discarded\ from the *Cut Register* upon a successful *Frame* take: `${lowercase}` and not carry over into following frames.
 This is meant to decrease noise in the *Cut Register* and signal the relevance or lack of for a particular response.

 * Lowercase variables can be combined with a leading underscore to ignore a variable and hide it from any output: `${_hidden_and_ignored}`